dafny-lang/dafny/docs/OnlineTutorial/guide.md

 For now we only consider
 arrays of integers, with type `array<int>`.
 Arrays have a built-in length field, `a.Length`.
-Element access uses the standard bracket syntax and are indexed from zero, so `a[3]` is preceded by the 3 elements `a[0]`, `a[1]`, and `a[2]`, in that order.
+Element access uses the standard bracket syntax and indexes from zero, so `a[3]` is preceded by the 3 elements `a[0]`, `a[1]`, and `a[2]`, in that order.
 All array accesses must be proven to be within bounds, which is part of Dafny's